 The answer is quite simple: Just ask.
 That’s right, just ask for it.

-Most of these governing authorities (almost all) will have a website that gives you some information about their public contracts.
+Most of these governing authorities will have a website that gives you some information about their public contracts.
 Figuring out which department is in charge of the contract is generally a toss up, so you will likely need to navigate around government websites to find the best possible contact.

 As I stated above, agencies are required to disclose the surety on the job….actually getting it, just depends on how difficult the agency will make it for you.